duculete/ESPSmartTV/README.md

 - Contact sensor

 ## How it works
-The Boards listens command on MQTT topic and based on that command will send IR code.
+The Boards listens for commands on MQTT topic and based on that command will send IR code.
 Also using Contact sensor (**TV_STATUS_PIN**) it will read if TV is on or OFF and update the coresponding MQTT Topic.
 This feature is usefull if the TV has a USB port that sends power only when TV is ON (5V).

 ## Extra features:
 Since this project is created to work with Apple Homekit via Homebridge plugin some extra features are added: